arazmoazzemi/Python-Projects/tkinter/cheat_code.md

 Message Example:
 ```
-message = messagebox.askyesnocancel('ASK', 'Do you want to')
+result = messagebox.askyesnocancel('ASK', 'Do you want to')

-if message is True:
+if result is True:
     messagebox.showinfo('Result Is True', 'True')
-elif message is False:
+elif result is False:
     messagebox.showinfo('Result Is False', 'False')
 else:
-    messagebox.showerror('Result Is Canceled', 'canceled')
+    messagebox.showerror('Result Is Canceled', 'Canceled')

 ```